Key Takeaways

 For many couples, one partner may have handled the household budget, investments, or superannuation while the other focused on different aspects of daily life.
 When that balance changes, it is natural to feel uncertain, anxious, or even a little lost.

-Seeking professional financial advice can make a real difference.
+Seeking professional financial planning can make a real difference.
 Having someone independent to walk alongside you can help you feel supported, informed, and more confident about your future.

 Grief can make it hard to think clearly.
-Many people describe the first months after losing a partner as a fog, where even simple decisions feel overwhelming.
+Many people describe the first months after losing a partner as a fog.
+Simple decisions feel overwhelming.
 Trying to make major financial choices about your home, superannuation, or day-to-day cash flow during that time can feel impossible.

 A financial adviser can provide a steady hand.
 They will help you prioritise what needs attention now and what can wait.
-Paying bills and accessing superannuation or insurance may need to happen quickly, while decisions about selling a home or investing money are usually best left until later.
+Paying bills and accessing superannuation or insurance may need to happen quickly.
+Decisions about selling a home or investing money are usually best left until later.

-When a spouse passes away, your financial circumstances often change overnight.
+When a spouse passes away, your financial circumstances often change instantly.
 This may include:

-• Centrelink entitlements: Your eligibility for the Age Pension or other benefits may change.
+• Centrelink Entitlements: Your eligibility for the Age Pension or other benefits will shift from the couple rate to the single rate.

-• Superannuation and insurance: Guidance is often needed to access funds and use them wisely.
+• Superannuation and Insurance: Guidance is often needed to access funds and use them wisely.
 For example, Mary, 72, lost her husband last year and was unsure whether to take his super as a lump sum or keep it as a reversionary pension.
-With help from her adviser, she weighed the options and chose the approach that gave her steady income and peace of mind.
+With help from her adviser, she chose the approach that gave her steady income and peace of mind.

-• Living arrangements: You may wonder whether to stay in your home, downsize, consider retirement living options, or move in with family.
+• Living Arrangements: You may wonder whether to stay in your home, downsize, or consider aged care planning options.

-A financial adviser can help you map out your new circumstances clearly so you know where you stand and what your options are.
+A financial adviser can help you map out your new circumstances clearly.
+You will know exactly where you stand and what your options are.

-It is easy to feel pressured after losing a spouse, especially when family and friends offer well-meaning advice.
+It is easy to feel pressured after losing a spouse.
+Family and friends often offer well-meaning advice.
 While their support is valuable, everyone’s situation is unique.
 What worked for one person may not be right for you.

 Some common pitfalls include: